Gas Leak Rate Calculator

 In the diagram above, the gas in the pipe has specific gravity S (molecular weight Mw) and is at temperature T1 and pressure P1.
 The gas leaks out a hole of diameter d (or crack of area A) at flow rate W, velocity V2, Mach number M2, pressure P2, and temperature T2.
 Gas discharge is to ambient conditions at pressure P3.
 If the gas flow is subsonic, then P2=P3.
 If the gas flow is sonic (choked), then P2P3.
 Our gas leak rate calculator determines whether the flow of gas is choked (M2=1) or is subsonic (M2<1) and determines the gas leak rate accordingly.

-Equations for Gas Leak Rate Calculator
+Gas Leak Rate Calculator Equations

-The gas equations from location 1 to 2 assume one-dimensional isentropic (adiabatic reversible) subsonic or sonic steady flow of an ideal gas discharging from a tank (or pipe) through a hole (or crack) to ambient conditions (Daugherty, pp. 274-276; Shapiro, pp. 83-100).
+The gas flow equations from location 1 to 2 assume one-dimensional isentropic (adiabatic reversible) subsonic or sonic steady flow of an ideal gas discharging from a tank (or pipe) through a hole (or crack) to ambient conditions (Daugherty, pp. 274-276; Shapiro, pp. 83-100).
 However, an orifice gas discharge coefficient C is included to account for multi-dimensional effects and gas streamline contraction losses as the gas flows from the tank through the hole (Kayser, p.
 1698; Shapiro, pp. 83-100).
 The gas flow equations assume that the velocity through the crack is much higher than the velocity in the pipe.
 This occurs if the hole diameter is much smaller than the pipe diameter.
 Adiabatic conditions occur when the gas flows out of the tank rapidly or when the tank is thermally insulated.
 There is no heat transfer with the environment.
 In addition, if friction is negligible, then the process is reversible.
 An adiabatic and reversible process is isentropic (Saad, p.
 103).
 The gas discharge coefficient C helps to account for real-world behavior of the gas leak.

 If orifice diameter is entered, then: